EWeinstein/EWeinstein.github.io/index.md

 <img src="/images/Eli_Weinstein_v2.png" alt="drawing" width="150" align="left" hspace="10">

 I am a new assistant professor of chemistry at the Technical University of Denmark (DTU).
-I'm also a member of the ELLIS Unit Copenhagen.
+I'm also a member of ELLIS and the Pioneer Centre for AI.

 I work on fundamental methodology in probabilistic machine learning and its application to molecules.
 My research focuses on developing machine learning methods to control laboratory experiments (experimental design)